Sakil71/Sakil71/README.md

 <hr/>

-Hello!
-I am Shakil Ahamed.
 I am twenty one years old.
 I am doing my B.Sc in Computer Science and Engineering at Dhaka International University right now and I specialize in Web Designing and Development.
 I am working as a full-stack developer for the past years, and I have extensive experience with both front-end and back-end development.
 I have a deep interest in Web Development and I made some full-stack projects using React, Node, and MongoDB.

 ### Skills: React JS / JavaScript / HTML5 / CSS3 / Bootstrap / Tailwind / Firebase / MongoDb